 Strengthen your willpower and armed with your list, come to the garden centre and fill your basket.
 Add plant labels, seed trays and seed compost, and you're ready to sow.

-Please ask the staff in our garden centre in Chislehurst, Newchurch, Canterbury and Welling for more information and advice about how to choose which seeds to sow.
+Please ask the staff in our garden centre in Chislehurst, Newchurch, Canterbury, Welling and New Malden for more information and advice about how to choose which seeds to sow.